FinnAngelo/FinnAngelo.github.io/_posts/2018-10-28-My_BF_Investor.md

 03. **Increase your MOJO fund to 2-3 months cash** so you can leave your job if long term unhappy (or other disaster)
 04. **Get into house with 20% of the mortgage as a deposit** (this is obviously deferred for Tanz and me)
 05. **Invest/Pay mortgage faster**

+So you have paid your bills, and are fixing your future.
+You can spend the rest on beer and Russian dolls.
+Whatever, I don't care.
+Neither should anyone else.

 ----------------------------